Name, where are you from?

 The band 'The Sound', got caught in the malaise created by Joy Division and Echo & The Bunnymen and never got the exposure they deserved.

-The Murder Capital will release their debut album 'When I Have Fears' on 16th August 2019 through Human Season Records.
-Preo-order it at smarturl.it/WHENIHAVEFEARS.
+The Murder Capital released their debut album 'When I Have Fears' on 16th August 2019 through Human Season Records.
+Listen, stream or purchase it at smarturl.it/WHENIHAVEFEARS.

-They will also tour extensively throughout the UK and Europe in teh second half of 2019, for dates and ticket details visit themurdercapital.com.
+They will also tour extensively throughout the UK and Europe in the second half of 2019, for dates and ticket details visit themurdercapital.com.